 - A Comprehensive Report – Our team will provide a detailed report about what we’ve found during our inspection and any recommendations to repair or replace your roof.
 We’ll take all the necessary measurements of your roof’s length, width, and pitch so that we can provide you with a detailed quote.

-- A Cost Estimate – When you work with a professional roofing company, you should never be surprised by charges or fees.
-Our team will provide you with a detailed cost estimate that considers your roof size, pitch, existing and new material needs.
+- A Cost Inspection – When you work with a professional roofing company, you should never be surprised by charges or fees.
+Our team will provide you with a detailed cost inspection that considers your roof size, pitch, existing and new material needs.
 We’ll also take the time to note any details that may increase your roof costs, like chimneys, overhangs, complicated gutters, skylights, etc.

 - Roof Options – If you need a total roof replacement, our team will help you decide what materials make the most sense for your home.
 We work with all kinds of materials and manufacturers to give you endless style options for your budget.